Adapted from a short post on my Tumblr advocacy page, All Kinds of Advocacy:

 - Some of the girls at Joy, Truth, and Faith Homes attend mainstream private schools.
 Other children at SCH learn through on-site tutors who work one-on-one or in small groups.
-If you are interested in supporting a child’s education who attends one of these schools or uses these resources, please visit the resources at the bottom of this page to learn how to sponsor a child monthly.
-Sponsorship in this fashion contributes to each child’s education individually!
+If you are interested in supporting a child’s education, please visit the resources at the bottom of this page to learn how to sponsor a child monthly.
+Sponsorship contributes to each child’s education individually!

 A note about ordering via Amazon.in wishlists: you must have a separate account to purchase items on the website; however, sign-up is quick and identical to other Amazon satellite websites.